Spring flowers and travel clothes for UK trip

 Lightweight sweaters (jumpers)

 Sweaters and cardigans add a boost of versatility to your UK travel wardrobe.
-Layer on a long cardigan like this with jeans for a casual day look.
-A cropped cardigan pairs great with dresses for day or night.
+A cropped cardigan pairs great with jeans or dresses for day or night.

 Dresses

 Throwing on a dress is a very spring-friendly way to keep your wardrobe simple or ready for a night out at the theatre.
-Spring especially leans itself toward floral prints – just bring along a neutral cardigan for cooler evenings.
+Get a cute casual look with a flowy dress that pairs well with your ankle boots – just keep an eye on the weather forecast and maybe stash some tights if it’s going to be chilly.

 Lightweight jacket

-There are likely to be moments when a sweater alone isn’t warm enough.
-Bringing a classy trench coat is your best bet for an all-in-one solution.
+For most of the spring months a sweater alone isn’t warm enough.
+Bringing a classic trench coat is your best bet for an all-in-one solution.
 A denim jacket is a cute layer over dresses or paired with trousers on sunny days.
-For another casual look that still packs away tiny, I love this anorak from French Connection.
+For another casual look that still packs away tiny, I love my anorak from French Connection

 Scarves